Skip to main content

 To create a new control in CCM:

-• Name: A clear, descriptive name for the control
+• Title: A clear, descriptive name for the control

 4. Map the control to framework requirements